MindscapeHQ/raygun4ruby/README.md

   end

   # Your method must accept an array of arguments
-  # These will be in the same order as passed into `perform`
+  # These will be the same as those passed to `perform`
   def self.current_user(args)
     arg1 = args[0]
     arg2 = args[1]